 Property Taxes

-Property taxes are also an important issue for expats in Spain.
-Spanish VAT (IVA), document fees and sales transfer taxes (similar to UK and Maltese stamp duty) are payable.
-Rates vary according to what type of property is purchased, the value, and the region the property is located in.
+Property taxes are an important issue for expats in Spain.
+Spanish VAT (IVA), document fees, and sales transfer taxes are payable on purchase.
+Rates vary according to property type, value, and region.

-Transfer tax of 6% is payable when there is a property purchase, while a yearly local tax is levied on real estate (up to 1.3%), which applies on the cadastral value and varies depending on the municipality levying the tax, the category of real estate, and other circumstances.
+Transfer tax of 6% is payable when purchasing a resale property, while a yearly local tax (IBI) is levied on real estate at up to 1.3% of the cadastral value, varying depending on the municipality and the category of real estate.

 Capital Gains Tax